SARA Services & Programs

 All of our services are free.

-Are you a woman in Mission or Abbotsford, BC who is safe for the moment, but want to escape abuse?
+Are you a woman in Mission or Abbotsford, BC who wants to escape abuse?
 SARA can help.

 SARA’s Abbotsford and Mission transition houses are safe, supportive emergency shelters that welcome women—alone or with children—and provide food, toiletries, and shelter for up to 30 days.